John Perowne: Life

 In 1884 he served as president of the Midland Union of Natural History Societies.

 Perowne was a respected Hebrew scholar of the traditional type and sat on the Old Testament Revision Committee.
 He is best remembered as the general editor of the Cambridge Bible for Schools and Colleges.
 His chief works were a Commentary on the Book of Psalms (2 vols., 1864–1868) and a life of Bishop Thirlwall (1877–1878).

 Descendants

-Perowne married Anne Maria, daughter of Humphry William Woolrych, before moving to Wales in 1862.
+Perowne married Anna Maria Raikea, daughter of Humphry William Woolrych, before moving to Wales in 1862.
 His son, Arthur William Thomson Perowne, became the first Bishop of Bradford and, subsequently, Bishop of Worcester.
 Another son was John Thomas Woolrych Perowne, a British Army officer, King's Messenger, and Gold Staff Officer.

-One of his grandsons, Stewart Perowne, married Freya Stark and was the more famous as Head of Education in British Palestine, archaeologist, explorer, and writer.
-Stewart's brother Leslie was sometime Head of Music at the BBC and was responsible for bringing Albert Ketèlbey out of retirement to conduct a huge BBC Ketèlbey Concert at the Royal Albert Hall prior to World War II.
+One of his grandsons, Stewart Perowne, married Dame Freya Stark and was the more famous as Head of Education in British Palestine, archaeologist, explorer, and writer.

+Stewart's brother, Leslie, was sometime Head of Music at the BBC and was responsible for bringing Albert Ketèlbey out of retirement to conduct a huge BBC Ketèlbey Concert at the Royal Albert Hall prior to World War II.